 Lines in the Gantt chart can indicate the percent complete for a given row as a function of days remaining and project status.
 The percentage of the taskbar that is shaded corresponds with the percentage of the task completed as specified in your sheet.

 In row hierarchies, parent cells automatically calculate their percentage complete as a function of all child cells' percentage complete.

 Dependencies allow you to track tasks that must start after another task has finished.
 Dependencies can be established between tasks by dragging connections between taskbar antennae.
 When you create a new dependency directly on the Gantt chart, the relationship will be reflected in the "Predecessor" column.

-Task dependencies are a premium feature available on Premium and Enterprise plans.
+Task dependencies are a premium feature available on Standard, Premium, and Enterprise plans.
 To learn more about Spreadsheet.com's paid plans, see our suite of articles on Billing, Payment, and Credit.

 The Critical Path

 The Critical path is the series of tasks that determines the duration of the project as a whole.
 Delays to critical path activities often translate to delays to the overall project, so project managers often find it helpful to easily identify those activities.
 Spreadsheet.com's Gantt views can automatically identify a project's critical path and highlight it on the Gantt chart.
 In the example below, the critical path and its dependency lines are highlighted in red.

 You can toggle the critical path on or off by selecting the Critical path icon in the upper right corner of your workbook.